tsunami416604/azure-docs.hu-hu/articles/cognitive-services/immersive-reader/how-to-create-immersive-reader.md

             Write-Host "New service principal created successfully"
         }

+        # Sleep for 5 seconds to allow the new service principal to propagate
+        Write-Host "Sleeping for 5 seconds"
+        Start-Sleep -Seconds 5

         Write-Host "Granting service principal access to the newly created Immersive Reader resource"
         $accessResult = az role assignment create --assignee $principalId --scope $resourceId --role "Cognitive Services User" if (-not $accessResult) {